To speak with a mitral valve disease specialist, call 410-328-5842.

 Meet our Valve

-Balloon valvuloplasty is a procedure to open narrowed aortic and mitral valves.
+Balloon valvuloplasty is a procedure to open narrowed aortic, mitral and pulmonary valves.
 Also called balloon valvotomy, it can help mitral valve patients avoid open surgery.
-It can also provide another option for aortic valve patients too sick for valve replacement.
+It can also provide another option for aortic and pulmonary valve patients too sick or not yet ready for valve replacement.